 Richard McIntyre has taken Moorooduc Estate to new heights, having completely mastered the difficult art of gaining maximum results from wild-yeast fermentation.
 Starting with the 2010 vintage, there was a complete revamp of grape sources and hence changes to the tiered structure of the releases.
-These changes were driven by the simple fact that the estate vineyards had no possibility of providing the 5000-7000 dozen bottles of wine sold each year.
-The entry-point wines under the Devil Bend Creek label remain principally sourced from the Osborn Vineyard.
-The mid-priced Chardonnay and Pinot Noir are no longer single-estate vineyard wines and are now simply labelled by vintage and variety.
-Next come the Robinson Vineyard Pinot Noir and Chardonnay, elevated to reserve wine status, priced a little below the ultimate ‘Ducs' (The Moorooduc McIntyre).
-Exports to the UK, the US, Hong Kong and China.
+These changes were driven by the simple fact that the McIntyre vineyard could only yield 1500 cases, and by leasing additional Mornington Peninsula vineyards the business was able to expand to the 5000-6000 dozen produced annually.
+The entry-point wines under the Devil Bend Creek label remain principally sourced from the Osborn Vineyard; the mid-priced Chardonnay and Pinot Noir are now sourced from multiple sites.
+The single-vineyard Robinson Pinot Noir and Chardonnay, Garden Vineyard Pinot Noir and McIntyre Shiraz are priced a little below the ultimate ‘Ducs' (The Moorooduc McIntyre Chardonnay and Pinot Noir).
+Exports to the UK, the US and Hong Kong.